Yayaka/Yayaka/specification.md

 # Yayaka Protocol

-## Essencial Attributes from Amorphos Protocol
+## Attributes from Amorphos Protocol
 This document specifies these attributes at very beginning of it in order to briefly show that this protocol is a service protocols of Amorphos protocol.
 Others are specified in below.